Wildlander-mod/wildlander-mod.github.io/6-MechanicsAnaylsis/Advanced-Combat-Mechanics.md

+---
+layout: default
+title: Advanced Combat Analysis
+nav_order: 1
+has_toc: false
+has_children: true
+parent: Mechanic Analysis
+---

-This Page was intended to be a reference guide to enable the player to be able to work out how the heck to kill some things in wildlander.
+This Page was intended to be a reference guide to enable the player to be able to work out how the heck to kill some things in Wildlander.
 It Kinda grew from there to include all sorts of reference materiel from Requiem so that players wouldnt have to go look up a billion & one perks, spells and the like to work out what the enemies were shooting at them.

 This guide is broken up into several sections - The resistances used by enemies and, how those resistances are applied.
 The diseases that enemies carry, the weapons and damage types and the like.
 Bandits / Mages / Forsworn / Necromancers will not be covered in the guide (with the exception to the Named Unique bosses) as there are far to many varieties to list, all of which have different perks, weapons, armor.
 The next section contains reference material to identify weaknesses of the armor specific human type enemies can do and the weapons they use.